github/docs/content/actions/guides/building-and-testing-powershell.md

 ### Introduction

-This guide shows you how to install dependencies, test your module, and publish to the PowerShell Gallery.
+This guide shows you how to use PowerShell for CI.
+It describes how to use Pester, install dependencies, test your module, and publish to the PowerShell Gallery.

 {% data variables.product.prodname_dotcom %}-hosted runners have a tools cache with pre-installed software, which includes PowerShell and Pester.
-You don't have to install anything!
 For a full list of up-to-date software and the pre-installed versions of PowerShell and Pester, see "[Specifications for {% data variables.product.prodname_dotcom %}-hosted runners](/actions/reference/specifications-for-github-hosted-runners/#supported-software)".

 ### Prerequisites